This article was updated on Nov. 23, 2020, to include new information from a UT Southwestern study of COVID-19 and pregnancy.

-Over the past few weeks, we've received many questions from pregnant patients about the COVID-19 infection caused by the novel coronavirus, SARS-CoV-2.
-To date, the virus has infected thousands across the world and is rapidly spreading in the U.S.
+Since the beginning of the global pandemic, we've received many questions from pregnant patients about the COVID-19 infection caused by the novel coronavirus, SARS-CoV-2.
+To date, the virus has infected millions across the world and continues to spread in the U.S.

-In the meantime, you should follow published recommendations from reliable sources such as the CDC or the American College of Obstetrics and Gynecology (ACOG) for advice related to pregnancy, labor and delivery, and the postpartum period to reduce risks to you and your baby.
+In the meantime, you should follow published recommendations from reliable sources such as the American College of Obstetrics and Gynecology (ACOG) for advice related to pregnancy, labor and delivery, and the postpartum period to reduce risks to you and your baby.

-While there is limited information about this particular viral infection and pregnancy, we’d like to share what we do know and some recommendations.
+While information about this particular viral infection and pregnancy is still emerging, we’d like to share what we do know and some recommendations.

 Are COVID-19 symptoms similar during pregnancy?